Desomph/Desomph/README.md

 ### Hi there 👋

+My name is Dejan.
+I'm a software engineer with ~7 years of experience.
+Most of the work I've done is privately-repoed closed-source code, but I also contributed to some of the open source libs.

+- 🔭 I’m currently working on a complex full-stack project for a F500 company.
+- 🌱 My preferred tech stack: AWS, Microservice Architecture with Message Brokers, Java, Spring, Typescript, React
+- 💬 Ask me about anything!
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dejan-nadlacki/) - [Twitter](https://twitter.com/DejanNadlacki) - [Instagram](https://www.instagram.com/nadlacki.d/)

 <!--
 **Desomph/Desomph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.